TEA Factsheet - Taxing Energy - TEA

 The Biden Administration Has Even Suggested Taxing Americans On The Number Of Miles They Drive

-Pete Buttigieg, Biden’s Transporation Secretary, has suggested a vehicle mileage tax “which would tax travelers based on the distance of the journey instead of on how much gasoline they consume.”
+Pete Buttigieg, Biden’s Transportation Secretary, suggested a vehicle mileage tax “which would tax travelers based on the distance of the journey instead of on how much gasoline they consume.”
 “A vehicle mileage tax could be on the table in talks about how to finance the White House’s expected multi-trillion-dollar infrastructure proposal, according to Transportation Secretary Pete Buttigieg.
 Buttigieg, who spoke with CNBC’s Kayla Tausche on Friday, also contended that President Joe Biden’s forthcoming plans to rebuild the nation’s roads, bridges and waterways would lead to a net gain for the U.S. taxpayer and not a net outlay.
 ‘When you think about infrastructure, it’s a classic example of the kind of investment that has a return on that investment,’ he said.
 ‘That’s one of many reasons why we think this is so important.
 This is a jobs vision as much as it is an infrastructure vision, a climate vision and more.’
 He also weighed in on several potential revenue-generating options to fund the project.
 He spoke fondly of a mileage levy, which would tax travelers based on the distance of the journey instead of on how much gasoline they consume.”
 (Thomas Franck, “Vehicle mileage tax could be on the table in infrastructure talks, Buttigieg says,” CNBC, 3/26/21)

 Buttigieg: “A so-called vehicle-miles-traveled tax or mileage tax, whatever you want to call it, could be a way to do it … [a mileage tax] shows a lot of promise if we believe in that so-called user-pays principle: The idea that part of how we pay for roads is you pay based on how much you drive.” “‘A so-called vehicle-miles-traveled tax or mileage tax, whatever you want to call it, could be a way to do it,’ he said.
 Democrats have slowly pivoted away from a gasoline tax in favor of a mileage tax amid a simultaneous, climate friendly effort to encourage consumers to drive electric cars.
 ‘I’m hearing a lot of appetite to make sure that there are sustainable funding streams,’ the Transportation secretary said.
 A mileage tax ‘shows a lot of promise if we believe in that so-called user-pays principle: The idea that part of how we pay for roads is you pay based on how much you drive.’
 He added: ‘You’re hearing a lot of ‘maybe’ here because all of these things need to be balanced and could be part of the mix.’”
 (Thomas Franck, “Vehicle mileage tax could be on the table in infrastructure talks, Buttigieg says,” CNBC, 3/26/21)